Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Introduction

 This study adopts the framework of constitutive models with non-local internal variables.
 To properly describe failure modes, such as brittle and quasi-brittle fractures, or shear bands in ductile materials, a suitable representation of highly localized strains is required.
 Strain localization is captured by models with softening behavior, which, however, render the mathematical problem ill-posed and result in pathological mesh-dependence in numerical simulations.
 To alleviate these issues, regularization can be introduced by means of non-local effects that are governed by internal length scales.
 Gradient-enhanced models, as outlined in the formulations of \citet{maugin1990} and \citet{miehe2011}, are common examples of this approach.

-Developments in the modeling of crack nucleation and propagation have taken place in the last two decades due to the variational approach to fracture \citep{FrancMar1998,BourFrancMar2000,BourFrancMar2008}, which links classical fracture mechanics to gradient-damage models.
-Specifically, the $\Gamma$-converging regularization of \citet{BourFrancMar2000} towards the brittle fracture energy functional of~\citet{FrancMar1998} provides the basis for the phase-field approach to fracture \cite{MieHofWel2010,Bord-Hugh2012,ambati2015review}, which can be viewed as a particular case of gradient-damage models \cite{pham2011,pham2011b,marigo2016,deborst2016}.
+In relation to gradient-enhanced models, developments in the modeling of crack nucleation and propagation have taken place in the last two decades due to the variational approach to fracture \citep{FrancMar1998,BourFrancMar2000,BourFrancMar2008}.
+This framework links classical fracture mechanics to gradient-damage models.
+Specifically, the $\Gamma$-converging regularization of \citet{BourFrancMar2000} towards the Griffith-based energy functional of~\citet{FrancMar1998} can be alternatively viewed as a phase-field description of fracture~\cite{MieHofWel2010,Bord-Hugh2012,ambati2015review} or as a gradient-damage model \cite{pham2011,pham2011b,marigo2016,deborst2016}.
 This framework is able to naturally predict crack initiation and propagation in complex crack topologies, overcoming limitations of classical fracture mechanics and discrete-crack approaches, such as XFEM-based methods \citep{MoeDolBely1999,MoeBely2002,SamBely2005}.
-While initially developed for brittle fracture, the phase-field approach has been extended to incorporate a variety of material models \citep{wu2018phase}.
+While initially developed for brittle fracture, several extended phase-field models have been developed in the literature, some of which are outlined in~\citet{wu2018phase}.

 Two extensions of the phase-field approach to fracture are particularly relevant for the purposes of this work.
-The first is the coupling of the phase field to plasticity \citep{AleMarVid2014,AleMarVid2015,alessi2018c,Duda2015,AmbGerDeL2015,Bord-Hugh2016,kuhn2016,MieTeiAld2016,UllRodSam2016,rodriguez2018,fang2019,alessi2018comparison}, which allows to describe the nucleation and propagation of ductile cracks.
-The second is the extension to fatigue that has gained attention in the recent literature \citep{Alessi2017fatigue,carrara2018,mesgarnejad2018,seiler2019,lo2019}, which has shown to consistently recover Wöhler curves and Paris' law as post-processing results.
-Nevertheless, extensions of phase-field-based fatigue to account for the main features of low-cycle fatigue are still missing.
-In particular, a suitable representation of low-cycle fatigue must include cyclic plasticity, where most theories~\citep{chaboche1986,chaboche1989,chaboche1991,chaboche2008,houlsby2017} can be linked to the Armstrong–Frederick model \cite{armstrong1966,fred2007}.
+The first is the extension to plasticity~\citep{AleMarVid2015,AleMarMauVid2017,Duda2015,AmbGerDeL2015,Bord-Hugh2016,kuhn2016,miehe2017,UllRodSam2016,rodriguez2018,fang2019,alessi2018comparison,yin2020}, which allows to describe the nucleation and propagation of ductile cracks.
+The second is the extension to fatigue that has gained attention in the recent literature~\citep{Alessi2017fatigue,carrara2020,mesgarnejad2018,seiler2019,lo2019,haveroth2020,schreiber2020,loew2020a,loew2020b}.
+This approach to fatigue has been shown to consistently recover experimental observations such as Wöhler curves and Paris' law.
+Nevertheless, extensions of phase-field-based fatigue to account for the main features of low-cycle fatigue are still missing in the literature.
+A suitable representation of low-cycle fatigue must include cyclic plasticity, for which most theories~\citep{chaboche1986,chaboche1989,chaboche1991,chaboche2008,houlsby2017} can be linked to the Armstrong–Frederick model \cite{armstrong1966,fred2007}.
+It is the objective of the present work to address this topic.